CodeWithIfte/codewithifte/README.md

 # Hi there, I'm Ifte 👋

 I’m a **Full Stack Web Developer** with expertise in **MERN Stack, WordPress, and Shopify Development**, blending engineering insights with modern web technologies.
-Currently pursuing a **Diploma in Mechatronics Engineering at Rajshahi Polytechnic Institute**, I’m passionate about solving real-world challenges with scalable, innovative digital solutions.
+Completed **Diploma in Mechatronics Engineering at Rajshahi Polytechnic Institute**, I’m passionate about solving real-world challenges with scalable, innovative digital solutions.

 ---